Price Volume Mix Variance Analysis in Excel

 How product mix affects revenue

 Then there’s this third mysterious category called Mix.
-It’s a bit vague, but it adds a very important and interesting insight.
+It’s a bit vague but adds a very important and interesting insight.
 Mix is not about the prices and it's not about the volumes.
 It actually explains how deep the change in the structure of your products goes.

 Mix – This concept reflects the fact that not all products are created equal.
 Some products have better profit margins than others, which means that changes in your product mix will affect your revenue.
 Selling more products with better-profit margins drives up the revenue and vice versa.